Bureau of Interpreters: Interpreters

 A school was established on Jeju Island in 1671, teaching Chinese and Japanese.

 There were no local schools for Mongolian until the late 19th century, as there were no Korean contacts with the Mongols.

+Language education at the bureau began at age 15 and took about three years.

 The bureau administered the interpreter's examination, one of the gwageo (civil service examinations).

-The examinations for the technical professions – interpretation, medicine, astronomy and law – were considered of lower status than the literary examination and disparaged as "miscellaneous".
+The examinations for the technical professions – interpretation, medicine, astronomy and law – were labelled "miscellaneous" and considered of lower status than the literary and military examinations.

-As with the other categories, regular examinations occurred every three years, but there were also special examinations at various times.
+As with the other categories, regular examinations occurred every three years, but there were also special examinations to celebrate important events.

 The examination for each language began with a preliminary stage, from which the best performers advanced to a "re-examination" stage for final selection of a prescribed number of interpreters.

 Each stage consisted of two parts, a test (oral for Chinese, written for other languages) and a translation of part of the Joseon legal code (Gyeongguk daejeon).

 Local examinations were offered in Chinese only, in the three cities on the route to China.

 The profession of interpreter was continually denigrated by officials of the dominant yangban class.

 Various kings, mindful of the need for skilled interpreters, sought to raise the status of the profession, both by encouraging yangban youths to become interpreters and by trying to elevate interpreters to yangban status.

 Both policies failed, but the supply of interpreters was maintained through regulations requiring provincial governors to supply talented youths for training.

 The social status of interpreters was eventually resolved through the formation of the chungin class for the technical professions in the 17th century, after which the profession was largely hereditary.

+By the reign of Sukjong (1674–1720), the number of interpreters had increased to about 600, even though the government only employed 50 or 60 of them.
+To encourage qualified interpreters to stay in this strategically vital profession, the government shared each salaried post between several interpreters, using them in rotation, and also allowed interpreters to supplement their meagre official income with private trade within prescribed limits.

+Interpreters were also allowed to conduct trade on behalf of other government offices, and, in order to maintain good relations with China, the government subsidized them for the increasing bribes demanded by Qing officials.

+Many merchant interpreters amassed enormous wealth.

+One of the most lucrative businesses was as intermediaries between Qing China and Japan, which did not have diplomatic relations, and were unable to trade by sea due to Qing prohibitions.

+This business was lost in the 18th century, when Qing China and Japan established diplomatic relations and opened maritime trade.

+At around the same time, private merchants became dominant in the border trade with China, and the interpreters were gradually squeezed out of trade.